sethiyap/CnPho80Analysis/README.md

 ## qPCR on rapamycin treated cells

-Experiment in brief: 1.
-Cells (WT and pho80Δ) were incubated O/N in YPD at 30C, 250rpm 2.
-Cells were washed twice with water (4500rpm, 5min) 3.
+Experiment in brief:

+1. Cells (WT and pho80Δ) were incubated O/N in YPD at 30C, 250rpm

+2. Cells were washed twice with water (4500rpm, 5min)

-OD600 was measured 4.
-Cells were diluted as OD=1/ml in 10ml fresh YPD 5.
+3. OD600 was measured

+4. Cells were diluted as OD=1/ml in 10ml fresh YPD

-Cells were treated with 1μg/ml rapamycin and equal amount of DMSO as control 6.
-Cells were incubated for 2hr at 37C, 250rpm.
+5. Cells were treated with 1μg/ml rapamycin and equal amount of DMSO as control

+6. Cells were incubated for 2hr at 37C, 250rpm.

 7. Cells were harvested and snap frozen in liquid Nitrogen followed by storage in -80C.

 8. RNA extraction (trizol method) and cDNA synthesis.

 9.  qPCR of genes commonly induced or down-regulated in pho80Δ/WT and WT+rapa/WT RNASeq data

-ΔΔCt and fold change calculation Housekeeping gene: ACT1 (actin) Gene of
+ΔΔCt and fold change calculation

+-   Housekeeping gene: ACT1 (actin), Gene of Interest: ABC

-Interest: ABC ΔCt: Ct value ABC - Ct value ACT1 Avg ΔCt: Average of ΔCt control (WT) ΔΔCt: ΔCt - Avg ΔCt Foldchange: 2^-ΔΔCt Pvalue was determined by t-test.
+-   ΔCt: Ct value ABC - Ct value ACT1

+-   Avg ΔCt: Average of ΔCt control (WT) ΔΔCt: ΔCt - Avg ΔCt

+-   Foldchange: 2^-ΔΔCt

+-   Pvalue was determined by t-test.

 ``` r
 rapa_qPCR <- readr::read_delim("inst/extdata/qPCR_rapa.txt", delim = "\t", col_names = TRUE)